-2. Legislation and statutory guidance
+1. Underpinning legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
+This policy is based on the Department for Education's statutory guidance, Keeping children safe in education 2023 (publishing.service.gov.uk), Working Together to Safeguard Children (2018), and the Governance Handbook.

+We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners via Rochdale Borough Safeguarding Children Partnership (RBSCP).